taoprajjwal/NBAGrapher/README.md

 NBA Grapher uses [sportsreference](https://github.com/roclark/sportsreference) for scraping data from [basketball-reference](http://basketball-reference.com) and creates plots using [matplotlib](https://matplotlib.org/)

-Currently, four types of graphs are supported.
+Currently, four types of graphs are supported, with options for radial graphs as well.

 - Player stat by season
 - Player stat by game